Billy Hefton/Enid News & Eagle

 A nonprofit foundation created by Lt.
 Gov. Todd Lamb has raised more than $850,000 since it launched to much fanfare in late 2015 and will soon roll out its first major initiatives.

 Newly released IRS filings show the E Foundation for Oklahoma, a tax-exempt public charity that is allowed to shield the names of its donors, more than doubled its first-year fundraising total of $237,000 by taking in $622,500 in 2016.

-The group has largely stayed quiet since Lamb, long viewed as a candidate for governor, named several high-profile business leaders and conservative figures, including Devon Energy President John Richels, business magnate T. Boone Pickens and former Gov. Frank Keating, to key advisory or board positions.
+The group has largely stayed quiet since Lamb, long viewed as a candidate for governor, named several high-profile business leaders and conservative figures, including former Devon Energy President John Richels, business magnate T. Boone Pickens and former Gov. Frank Keating, to key advisory or board positions.

 But interviews, internal documents and tax records point to a foundation strategy of influencing Oklahoma public policy for years to come.

 That mission puts the group at risk of being at odds with the federal tax code and has raised concerns about a real or perceived conflict of interest between the foundation’s goals and Lamb’s race for governor.
 In the spring, after formalizing his gubernatorial campaign, Lamb stepped down as chairman of the foundation board to serve in an advisory role.

 Lamb’s chief of staff, Susan Winchester, referred comments about Lamb’s future involvement in the E Foundation to the foundation.

 The foundation’s “Form 990” for 2016 shows that the organization received $859,500 in contributions, and spent $709,328, over the past two years.
 Donors’ names on this copy, provided on request, were redacted.